aura7822/aura7822/readme.md

 ### 🧠 About Me
 - ⚡ Passionate about automation, AI, and ethical hacking
-- 🧩 Building a fully automated Forex trading bot in Python
+- 🧩 Built an uncomplicated java code obfuscator
 - 🛠️ Currently developing a WhatsApp bot powered by Baileys
 - 🧑‍💻 Fedora user, scripting like a boss in Linux